1jour1vin

 Nose

-Warm, expressing an elegance where the kirsch and candied refinement of the fruit blends with bouquet and spicy notes.
+Warm, expressing an elegance where the refined kirsch and candied fruit blend with bouquet and spicy notes.

 Mouth

-Rich and balanced, it offers aromatic harmony, a silky texture and a firm, fine structure with fine, mellow tannins.
+Rich and balanced, it offers aromatic harmony, a silky texture, and a firm, refined structure with fine, mellow tannins.

 Serve